Apply to Become a Katie’s Krops Grower

 Katie’s Krops Growers receive:

 - Funding to start their garden in the form of a gift card to a garden supply store in their community.

-- Access to our private grower website to document their harvest, volunteer hours, post pictures, and monthly reports.
+- Access to our private grower website to document their harvest, post pictures, and provide an annual report.

 - Access to a private message board to connect with fellow growers across the country and learn from one another.

 - A growing manual is written specifically for Katie’s Krops Growers.
 The manual provides our growers with the best and most current information on how to start and maintain their gardens, food safety, composting, photography, and much more.

 - Support from our Master Gardener and the Katie’s Krops team.